Merciful and Faithful Priest

 like his brethren “in every way.”
 For him to become the “merciful and

-faithful High Priest,” it was necessary for him to have the same
+faithful High Priest,” it was necessary to have the same nature and

 As our High Priest, Jesus expiates